opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/networking_network_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create a Neutron network.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new network.

 * `name` - (Optional) The name of the network.
 Changing this updates the name of the existing network.